Rok at Stephansplatz with St. Stephen’s Cathedral rising behind him in Vienna, Austria

 Shopping destination for Yugoslavians

-Shopping in Austria connected me to Austria even before skiing.
-When Slovenia was still a part of ex-Yugoslavia and Tito’s economic policy orientated the country to self-sufficiency, people were forced to buy most of non-essential product across the border.
+Shopping connected me to Austria even before skiing.
+When Slovenia was still part of ex-Yugoslavia and Tito’s economic policy orientated the country to self-sufficiency, people were forced to buy most of non-essential product across the border.

 I remember travelling with my mum and dad to the town of Bleiburg in the south Austrian state of Carinthia.
 We were buying from chocolate, bananas and pineapples to coffee, detergent, toilet paper and grass mowers.
 We brought it all over the heavily guarded and supervised Austrian border.